aphyr/distsys-class/README.markdown

   - Could insurance cover the damage?
   - Could we just call the customer and apologize?
 - Sounds silly, but may be much cheaper
+  - We can never prevent 100% of system failures
+  - Consciously choosing to recover *above* the level of the system
   - This is how financial companies and retailers do it!

 ### Backups

 - Backups are essentially sequential consistency, BUT you lose a window of ops.
   - When done correctly
     - Some backup programs don't snapshot state, which leads to FS or DB corruption
     - Broken fkey relationships, missing files, etc...
   - Allow you to recover in a matter of minutes to days
   - But more than fault recovery, they allow you to step back in time